Austin-based EmPath’s employee training and re-skilling service snags seed funding from B Capital – TechCrunch

 From starting out in a shared apartment in Brooklyn’s Sunset Park, Ortiz’s family history took a turn as his father became assistant speaker of the house in New York’s legislature and his mother operated a mental health clinic in the city.

-When Ortiz enlisted in the Army at 17, he continued to pursue his education, and served as a Judge Advocate General for the Army at Fort Bragg in North Carolina.
+When Ortiz enlisted in the Army at 17, he continued to pursue his education, and served in the Judge Advocate General’s office for the Army at Fort Bragg in North Carolina.
 From there, Ortiz launched his first education venture, a failed startup that attempted to teach skills for renewable energy jobs online.
-The Green University may no longer exist, but it was the young entrepreneur’s first foray into education.

-A road that would continue with ViridisLearning and lead to the launch of EmPath.
+The Green University may no longer exist, but it was the young entrepreneur’s first foray into education — a road that would continue with Viridis Learning and lead to the launch of EmPath.

 Along the way, Ortiz enlisted the help of an experienced developer in the online education space — Adam Blum.